Start My Answer

 What is the statute of limitations?

 The statute of limitations is the time period in which a creditor, or debt collection agency, can file a lawsuit against you to try and recover an outstanding debt.
-If the statute of limitations in Virginia has expired on your debt, you cannot be sued for it.
+If the statute of limitations in Virginia has expired on your debt, you have a viable defense if the debt collector decides to file a collection lawsuit.

 The statute of limitations will vary both by the type of debt and the state in which you reside.
-For example, the statute of limitations on debt in Nebraska is different from the statute in Virginia.
+For example, the statute of limitations on debt in Nebraska is different from the statute of limitations on debt in Virginia.

 In certain circumstances, the time period for taking legal action will be dictated by the specific language in a contractual agreement.
 For example, many credit card agreements feature a “choice of law” provision that designates a particular state law that will apply if there is a dispute.